Research Methods for People and Environment Studies

 ContentBased on theory and research on people and environment interactions various study approaches to specific research questions will be presented.
 Principles for defining research questions and suggestions for the design of investigation will be outlined, demonstrated and discussed.
 This will provide the foundations for explaining how different methods provide different types of knowledge.
 Alternatives in designing studies will be demonstrated and practiced.
 The strategies presented belong to a broad field of people–environment studies including methods typical for experiments in lab, surveys as well as fieldwork with participant observation.
 Scientific writing will be practiced, including management of literature references and source criticism, resulting in a number of short papers where different methods are tested, and a final complete scientific paper.
 Compulsory seminars where the different methods are discussed are also included.
 Examples of ethical issues that may arise in studies including human beings will be illustrated and discussed.

 Formats and requirements for examinationParticipation in compulsory elements.
 Approved participation in seminars.
 Successful completion of exercises.
 Passed scientific paper.
+If a student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.